The Best Note-Taking Methods for Visual Learners

 What is a Visual Learner?

 Visual learners learn best by being able to see the concepts under study.
 These can be either 2-dimensional pictures or 3-dimensional models.
-Visual learners often must visualize the idea or process before they can really grasp what it is they are trying to learn.
+Visual learners often must visualize the idea or process before they can really grasp what they are trying to learn.

 People often have a mixture of several learning styles.
 You might find that you are excellent at learning just by hearing, or you need to also touch and interact with a model.
 That’s okay.